teretzdev/meetme-discord-11/README.md

 - **fetchMessages**: Initiates the process by emitting a 'fetchMessages' event.
 - **messageFetched**: Triggered after chat data is extracted, leading to AI processing.
 - **messageProcessed**: Emitted after AI processing, updating chat history in Google Sheets.
+- **Event Flow**: The flow begins with fetching messages, processing them with AI, and finally updating the chat history.
+Each step is triggered by specific events, ensuring a reactive and efficient process.

 ## Features
 - **MeetMe Chat Data Extraction**: Extracts chat data from MeetMe using Puppeteer and emits events for further processing.